The Magi and the Christmas

 purification, as described in Luke

-2:21-39, they had gone back to Nazareth.
+of Jesus page.)
 It does not say they returned to Bethlehem.

 They had only gone to Bethlehem because of the census.